CaylinDewey/cross-over-capsule-102/README.md

 - Halfway through the project I ran out of Codeanywhere hours and had to switch to Gitpod.
 The Code Institute Tutor had me working on Gitpod within a day - so efficient!!

 ### Tests
+#### Solved Bugs
+Initially the images were not compressed enough for fast loading.
+The image on the 'Supportive'page had to be replaced.
+All images are now compressed for faster loading.

 #### Chrome Dev Tools Responsive Testing
 From the inception of the project all code was written for the mobile (Galaxy Fold), then tested on bigger devices.
 Media queries were created to ensure that the site is responsive to all 4 devices.